GauriGupta19/Flight-delay-prediction/README.md

 Given the departure information, by how many minutes will be the arrival of the flight be delayed?

 ## Model validation
-Employed various supervised machine learninh techniques such as Decision Trees with Minimum Cost Complexity Pruning, Random Forests, Bagging with trees, Artificial Neural Network and KNN and performed hyper-parameter tuninig for optimal results
+Employed various supervised machine learninh techniques such as Decision Trees with Minimum Cost Complexity Pruning, Random Forests, Bagging with trees, Artificial Neural Network and KNN and performed hyper-parameter tuninig for optimal results.